annaesvensson/yellow-core/README.md

 ## How to edit a website on your computer

 You can edit your website in a text editor.
-The `content` folder contains the content files of the website.
+The `content` folder contains the [content files](https://datenstrom.se/yellow/help/how-to-change-the-content) of the website.
 You can edit your website here.
-The `media` folder contains the media files of the website.
+The `media` folder contains the [media files](https://datenstrom.se/yellow/help/how-to-change-the-media) of the website.
 You can store your images and files here.
-The `system` folder contains the system files of the website.
+The `system` folder contains the [system files](https://datenstrom.se/yellow/help/how-to-change-the-system) of the website.
 You can find configuration files here.

 At the top of a page you can change `Title` and other [page settings](#settings-page).
 Below you can change text and images.
 If you want that a different page title is shown in the navigation, use `TitleNavigation` with a short title for the navigation.
 Text formatting with Markdown is supported.
 HTML is also supported.
-[Learn more about text formatting](https://datenstrom.se/yellow/help/how-to-change-the-content) and [media files](https://datenstrom.se/yellow/help/how-to-change-the-media).
+[Learn more about text formatting](https://datenstrom.se/yellow/help/how-to-change-the-content).

 ## How to customise a website